Two-dimensional structures in the quintic Ginzburg-Landau equation: Simulation Results

 \subsubsection{Description}

-As it was presented in \cite{4}, a soliton with a very interesting pulsating behavior was discovered for a slightly asymmetric ($A_0 = 5.0$, $\sigma_x=0.8333$, $\sigma_y=0.9091$) Gaussian beam.
-For the set of parameters of Table 1, line 2, the soliton evolves first as a stationary one, but after a certain time, its energy increases and takes a pulsating behavior before increasing again to a new stationary state.
-During the pulsating period, the soliton keeps a radially symmetric bell shape profile at the maximum of energy, whereas for the minimum value of $Q$, the beam elongates alternatively in different directions.
+Many authors have found pulsating solitons especially in 1D case \cite{Akhmediev:1,Crespo:1,Mancas:6}, and in 2D \cite{Akhmediev:4,Soto:2,Ankiewicz:2}.
+The following results contain two interesting features: pulsations and transitions between stable and unstable states.
+As it was explained in \cite{Akhmediev:2}, a soliton with a very interesting pulsating behavior was discovered for a slightly asymmetric initial shape which is also Gaussian with amplitude $A_0=5$, and widths $\sigma_x=0.8333$ and $\sigma_y=0.9091$, see Fig. \ref{Pulse1}, for the set of parameters of row 2 of Table \ref{TabParam}.

+For short simulations up to $400 \,s$, one might think that in this case the solitons evolve as a stationary ones, i.e. the energy $Q$ does not transition between stable/unstable states and oscillate.
+After longer simulations we found that the energy increases and takes a pulsating behavior before increasing again to a new stationary state.
+During the pulsating period, the soliton keeps a radially symmetric profile at the maximum of energy, whereas for the minimum enerhy, the beam elongates alternatively in different directions.
 However, other pulsating solitons exist and do not evolve in the same way.
-For example, for two values of $b_3$, the energy evolves differently, see Fig. 7.
-With $b_3=0.37$, after a short pulsating behavior, the soliton reaches a stationary stable state until $z\approx 420s$.
-Following that a perturbation appears which makes the soliton evolve towards a higher state with a new pulsating energy.
-This pulsating behavior lasts around $100s$.
-For $b_3=0.40$, the first stationary state does not appear, the energy seems to be collapsing before reaching the pulsating state very fast.
-This pulsating state lasts in this case for almost $200s$.
-Furthermore, the energy values that both solitons reach after the pulsating state are relatively different ($Q\approx 60$ for $b_3=0.37$ and $Q\approx 100$ for $b_3=0.40$).
-However, despite the differences observed relating to the evolution of the energy, for $b_3=0.40$ the structure has the same dynamic behavior as described above during the pulsating state, see Fig. 8.
+For example, for two different values of $b_3$, the energy evolves differently, see Fig. \ref{puls3}.
+With $b_3=0.37$, after a short pulsating behavior, the soliton reaches a stationary stable state around $400\,s$, then a perturbation makes the solitons evolve towards a higher state with a new pulsating energy.
+This pulsating behavior lasts around $100\,s$ (right panel of Fig. \ref{puls3}).
+For $b_3=0.40$, the first stationary state does not appear, so the energy starts oscillating really fast right from the beginning.
+This pulsating state lasts about $200\,s$ (left panel of Fig. \ref{puls3}).
+Furthermore, the energy values where both solitons converge after the pulsating state are different ($Q= 60$ for $b_3=0.37$ and $Q= 100$ for $b_3=0.40$).

+For $b_3=0.37$ let us analyze in detail the behavior of the soliton in the pulsating state of $t \in [480 \,s, 500 \,s]$, see Fig. \ref{Pulse2}.
+For the first $400 \,s$, the evolution of the solution looks similar to the stationary soliton, see Fig. \ref{Normal}.
+While the soliton is stabilized at $t=430s$, a bifurcation appears to make the structure evolve toward a new higher state: the energy $Q$ of the soliton is now pulsating.
+The structure still has radially symmetric profile when $Q$ takes its maximum, but elongates alternatively in different directions when $Q$ takes its minimum value.
+Indeed, this state is not stable for this set of parameters and evolves into another stable soliton which keeps the elongated shape, as if it was a double bell-shaped soliton.
+The energy still pulsates but with a very little amplitude and the soliton rotates around its center, see Fig. \ref{Pulse2}.